 63% Of Blog Readers Consider Blogs With Multiple Authors More Credible

 So, here’s one to consider.
 You may not have anyone on your team that can write for you besides yourself.
 If that’s the case, reach out to friends in your industry (or related ones) to write for you.
 Ask as a favor, offer to swap blog-for-blog, or outright pay them.
 It’s worth the extra credibility.

 Facebook, LinkedIn, And Twitter Shares Boost Blog Credibility Most

 Make sure you share your content on the social media sites that most consider “the big three”.
-Twitter needs a bite-sized sample of your content, Facebook wants engaging (maybe even a little polarizing) content, and LinkedIn seeks professionalism.
+Twitter needs a bite-sized sample of your content, Facebook wants to present engaging (maybe even a little polarizing) content and LinkedIn seeks professionalism.
 Share and be shared, my friend.